The Lewes Centre, founded in 1982, has an active membership living in Lewes, Kingston, Ringmer and surrounding areas.

 Many of our members are room guides at some of these properties, and we also support national appeals.

-During the summer months we organise day visits to places of interest such as National Trust properties and other houses and gardens; we generally include a trip to London and a day which includes a canal or river journey.
-We also arrange a lunch and a guided walk in a nearby town or village.
-Members can apply to come on an annual holiday within the United Kingdom.
-We also host an annual dinner at a local venue.
+During the summer months we organise day visits to places of interest both National Trust properties as well as other houses and gardens.
+We also host an annual lunch or dinner.
 Departure points for all our coach outings are in Lewes and in Ringmer.

-The winter lectures are held on the second Thursday of each month and take place at the Priory School, Mountfield Road, Lewes BN7 2XN at 7:30pm.
-There is a £3 charge for each meeting to cover the cost of hiring the hall.
+The winter lectures are held on the second Thursday of each month.
+Our venue is currently at the Priory School, Mountfield Road, Lewes BN7 2XN at 7:30pm.
+There is a charge of £2 for members and £5 for non-members.